 After two successful decades in corporate America, while simultaneously engaged in a largely self-guided inquiry into the relationship between personal freedom and the rules that govern social, economic and political life, Siegel founded Autonomy and Life.

-When he’s not traveling to teach his Autonomy and Life coursework, Arnold Siegel can be found home in Northern California.
+When he’s not teaching his Autonomy and Life coursework, Arnold Siegel can be found home in Mill Valley, California.
 His time is spent doing what he loves — reading, writing and exploring new questions and challenges inherent in his ever-evolving mode of thought.

 Autonomy and Life: Its Purpose

 Autonomy and Life is a study program for managing the transformative behavior of the individual in America today.
 Its intention is to teach its participants a discipline for creating a life of one’s own design within the framework of the American experiment in individual freedom.